 This is an elaboration of the Angkor Code of Conduct, launched in late 2015, which addressed clothing among other issues (see below).
 It states that “revealing clothes such as shorts and skirts above the knee and showing bare shoulders are prohibited in sacred places.”
 It also says that “exposing sex organs and nudity in public area is a crime punishable by law”.

 This follows a bizarre phenomenon of tourists posing naked for photos at the temples, which they then shared on social media.
 APSARA first threatened to take legal action after Facebook images were discovered on a Chinese site of female Asian tourists posing in nothing but harem pants and headscarves back in 2013.

 A spate of incidents followed, resulting in arrests and deportations, including two American sisters who took photos of their bare buttocks at Preah Khan, three French tourists at Banteay Kdei, and an Italian, Argentine and Dutch guy who let their pants drop at Ta Prohm.

 Guide to Angkor Wat and Angkor Archaeological Park Code of Conduct

-The new Angkor Code of Conduct is detailed in pamphlets handed out on planes and distributed around Siem Reap (including hotels), and is outlined on posters and sign boards at the Angkor ticket office and in the park.
-It is intended to remind visitors that Angkor is still a living spiritual site with over 130,000 inhabitants who have resided there for generations, and that the temples are still an active religious place for Buddhists where people engage in daily worship, prayer and meditation.
+The rules are intended to remind visitors that Angkor is still a living breathing place and a spiritual site with over 130,000 inhabitants who have resided there for generations.
+The temples are still an active religious place for Buddhists, who can engage in daily worship, prayer and meditation.